What is an “army ant”?

 Solitary foraging.
 Single individuals depart (for example, from the nest or from a trail such as a trunk trail) to search for food alone.

-Image above: Malaysia’s herdsmen ant shows characteristics of the "army ant syndrome" (it is nomadic, with physogastric queens and exposed, bivouac nests) and yet is a mealybug-tending species that forages solitarily.
+Image above: Malaysia’s "herdsmen ant," Dolichoderus cuspidatus, shows characteristics of the army ant syndrome (it is nomadic, with physogastric queens and exposed bivouac nests) and yet is a mealybug-tending species that forages solitarily.